EdDataScienceEES/tutorial-Abigail-Louise/README.md

 Tutorial wedsite: https://eddatascienceees.github.io/tutorial-Abigail-Louise/

-To access the __data__ click on the "data" folder, download the csv file and save it to your working directory.
+To access the __data__ click on the "data" folder, download the `sparrow_data.csv` file and save it to your working directory.